 Most local businesses end up with the same set of problems eventually.
 Different platforms, different vendors, same patterns.
+I see it a lot with retail and ecommerce shops, busy restaurants, and contractors who inherited a half-built ads or tracking setup.
 Here is what I most often clean up:

 Tracking And Analytics